Click here to meet the 2024 Southern Producers Lab Fellows

 The four-day lab is centered around skill-building workshops and feedback sessions in which each filmmaker is able to share their project, workshop materials such as story ideas, work samples/script excerpts, artist statements, elevator pitches, and pitch decks.
 Fellow cohort members, assigned mentors, and other industry advisors provide thought partnership and feedback.

-Generous support for Southern Producers Lab comes from:
+Generous support for the Southern Producers Lab comes from:

 How To Apply